 Frequently Asked Questions

-- Click ‘Commerce’ and book an appointment with the ‘View Calendar’ option.
-Please leave a detailed comment describing how an Academic Advisor can best assist you;
+• Please leave a detailed comment describing how an Academic Advisor can best assist you.

 If you have any issues scheduling an appointment or if you need to cancel an appointment, please email firstname.lastname@example.org with your appointment details and include your full name and student number.

-The last day for enrollment and course changes (drop/add) is Monday, June 28th.
-The last day for withdrawing from courses without failure by default is Wednesday, July 21st.
+The last day for enrolment and course changes (drop/add) was September 15th.
+The last day for withdrawing from courses without failure by default is November 19th.